EJCarron/companies_house_interface/README.md

 Let's just walk through all the parameters here:
 - '-cn 06962749' This time we are starting the network from a company rather than an officer, so we are using the --company_number parameter rather than --officer_id like before.
 - '--save_neo4j False' The default behaviour is to save the network to a neo4j db so that you can view a graph of the network to gain insights.
 However, in this instance the network that we are creating is going to be used as an intermediary in the creation of a more complex network, so we won't need to look at it at this stage.
-You could still create the graph it if you desire, but it isn't required.
+You could still create the graph if you desire, but it isn't required.
 - '--save_json_path ...'
 To move onto the next step in this workflow we do require the network to be saved to json, if this parameter is not used then this will not happen.
 So, we need to give it a path to the save location of our new network.
 Be advised that this function will overwrite anything currently saved at the given location.

 Once our basic network has been created from Companies House data and saved to json we can call the next command, fppc (find_potential_political_conections)

-**chi fppc --load_path "~/example_user/data/gwpf_network.json" --connections_directory "~/example_user/data/gwpf_connections"**
+**chi fppc --load_path "/example_user/data/gwpf_network.json" --connections_directory "/example_user/data/gwpf_connections"**

 Just two parameters this time:
 - '--load_path ...'
-The path to the json file storing out basic network.
+The path to the json file storing our basic network.
 - '--connections_directory' This is the directory where all the connections data will be stored.

 >[!NOTE]
 > The program requires the files stored in the connections directory to adhere to exact naming conventions, only change
 > names when instructed and in the exact ways prescribed.

+>[!WARNING]
-Running this command may take a few minutes, even longer if you have a large starting network, so you may want to go and make a cup of tea.
+>Running this command may take a few minutes, even longer if you have a large starting network, so you may want to go
+>and make a cup of tea.

-If all has worked, in the connections directory the program will have created two new files for each political list that it has cross-referenced, currently only the register of interests (donations) has been implemented so there will be just two files:
+If all has worked, in the connections directory the program will have created two new files for each political list that it has cross-referenced.
+Currently, only the register of interests (donations) has been implemented so there will be just two files:
-*donations_potential_company_connections.csv*
+- *donations_potential_company_connections.csv*
-*donations_potential_officer_connections.csv*
+- *donations_potential_officer_connections.csv*

 This is the part that requires your input and judgement (fun!).
 The program uses a fuzzy matching algorythm to find potential matches between the nodes in your network and entities in the lists.
 However, this is not perfect and requires